ART/VCDMA COURSE DESCRIPTIONS

 Prerequisite: ART 450.
 This is an advanced course in digital imaging and visual communication design.
 It is designed to provide an in-depth study of design principles, including working with clients, creative briefs and strategies for advertisement and visual marketing.
 Product and packaging design will also be covered.

 ART 496 3D Modeling & Animation I 3 Credits

-Prerequisites: ALL: Majors: ART 396 2D Digital Animation I; permission by instructor for non-majors.
+Prerequisites: ART 396 2D Digital Animation I; permission by instructor for non-majors.
 This course is an overview of 3D computer animation & modeling.
 Through in-class lectures, assignments and homework, you will be instructed on how to use 3D software for basic modeling, rendering, lighting and setup for animation.
 Different methods of conceptualizing characters will be discussed and illustrated.
 There will also be instruction in using a bitmap based paint and illustration application to create textures.
 (Adobe Photoshop) The student will also learn some basic compositing techniques and computer simulation.
 The students will also be exposed to how the applications are used in real-world studio situations.

 ART 499 INDEPENDENT STUDY (Fall, Spring) 3 Credits

 Prerequisite: Fine Arts Majors and Minors and Permission only.
 Advanced study for fine arts majors who desire further study in a particular area.
 May be repeated for a maximum of 6 semester hours.
 The student must have taken two or more courses in the area in which he/she elects to do independent study and have an average of 3.0 or better in that area.
 Consent of the instructor and department chairman is required before a student is permitted to register for any independent study course.